MLOpsGroup23/MLOps-Project/reports/README.md

 Yes, we did use branches and pull requests during development.
 We disabled the ability to push directly into the main branch.
 Thus, all changes into the main branch needed to go through a pull request.

-Furthermore, we added the requirement that every pull request had to be approved by another group member.
-In this way, we ensured that a rogue group member could not destroy the main branch by themselves.
-Also, if the person creating the pull request had mistankly made broken code, they are more likely to find the error.
+Furthermore, we added branch protection in the form of a requirement that every pull request had to be approved by another group member.
+This way, we ensured that a rogue group member could not destroy the main branch by themselves.
+Also, if the person creating the pull request had mistankly pushed broken code, the error is more likely to be found.
-In addition to this, we also added automatic running of our tests when the pull request was made using github actions.
+In addition to this, we also added a CI testing step to Github Actions, which automatically runs our tests whenever a pull request is made.

 For branches, we simply created a new branch for every feature we wanted to implement.
-When the feature was implemented we typically made sure to merge the newest changes from main into out branch, in case main had been updated.
-By doing this, we ensured that potential merge conflicts were resolved before creating the pull request.
+When the feature was implemented we typically made sure to merge the newest changes from main into our feaure branches.
+By doing this, we ensured that potential merge conflicts were resolved in the feature branch before creating the pull request to the main branch.
 This made it much easier to see when each feature was implemented and made it easier to track who was working on what.

 ### Question 10